The character of El Zorro is a legendary hero who fought against injustice.

 Inspired by real-life figures, El Zorro has given rise to a legend, attached to his mask, that symbolizes the struggle against oppression and contempt of an arrogant authority.

-There is debate among historians, novelists, and researchers about the existence of another character, Joaquín Murrieta, also known as a figure who inspired the legend of El Zorro.
+There is debate among historians, novelists, and researchers about the existence of another character, who inspired the legend of El Zorro.
+His name was Joaquín Murrieta.
 According to historians, parish documents have been found and weapons dating from the mid-1800’s were found in a cave, including swords with the initials JM.

 In the early 1900’s, El Zorro appeared as a vigilante in New Spain California, who disguised his personality with that of a Spanish aristocrat.
 The literary character of Don Diego de la Vega, El Zorro, is another inspiration, a figure who appears in novels.
 He is a Spanish aristocrat with a double life, a secret formidable swordsman and agile escapist who ridicules his adversaries with his intelligence.
 There are claims parish documents certify that Don Diego de la Vega was born in El Fuerte, in the state of Sinaloa, in 1795, in a stately house on Calle del Resbalón.
 Oral tradition upholds the legend in the sequence that makes Diego the vigilante protector of the weak against the rich of New Spain.
 El Zorro is represented in a statue that is located the city of El Fuerte, Sinaloa.

-El Zorro is considered one of the first legendary heroes.
+Interestingly, El Zorro is considered one of the first legendary heroes from Mexico.
 His figure has been transformed into novels and films.

 Author: AllMexico.store